Domestication of the sheep: Domestication

-Sheep were among the first animals to be domesticated by humans (although the domestication of dogs may be over 20,000 years earlier); the domestication date is estimated to fall between 11,000 and 8,000 BC in Mesopotamia.
-They may have been domesticated independently in Mehrgarh in South Asia (in present-day Pakistan) around the 7th millennium BC.
+Sheep were among the first animals to be domesticated by humans (although the domestication of dogs may be over 20,000 years earlier); the domestication date is estimated to fall between 11,000 and 8,000 BCE in Mesopotamia.
+They may have been domesticated independently in Mehrgarh in South Asia (in present-day Pakistan) around the 7th millennium BCE.
 Their wild relatives have several characteristics, such as a relative lack of aggression, a manageable size, early sexual maturity, a social nature, and high reproduction rates, which made them particularly suitable for domestication.
 Today, Ovis aries is an entirely domesticated animal that is largely dependent on humans for its health and survival.
 Feral sheep do exist, but exclusively in areas devoid of large predators (usually islands) and not on the scale of feral horses, goats, pigs, or dogs, although some feral populations have remained isolated long enough to be recognized as distinct breeds.

-The rearing of sheep for secondary products, and the resulting breed development, began in either southwest Asia or western Europe.
+The rearing of sheep for secondary products, and the resulting breed development, began likely in southwest Asia.
 Initially, sheep were kept solely for meat, milk and skins.
 Archaeological evidence from statuary found at sites in Iran suggests that selection for woolly sheep may have begun around 6000 BCE, and the earliest woven wool garments have been dated to two to three thousand years later.
 Before this, when a sheep was slaughtered for its meat, the hide would be tanned and worn as a kind of tunic.
 Researchers believe that the development of such clothing encouraged humans to live in areas far colder than the Fertile Crescent, where temperatures averaged 70 °F. Sheep molars and bones found at Çatalhöyük suggest that populations of domestic sheep may have been established in the area.
 By that span of the Bronze Age, sheep with all the major features of modern breeds were widespread throughout Western Asia.

 The residents of the ancient settlement of Jeitun, which dates to 6000 BCE, kept sheep and goats as their primary livestock.
 There have also been numerous identifications of Nomadic pastoralism in archaeological sites, identified by a prevalence of sheep and goat bones, a lack of grain or grain-processing equipment, very limited architecture showing a set of characteristic traits, a location outside the region's zone of agriculture, and ethnographic analogy to modern nomadic pastoral peoples.